Insula415/learning-to-code/README.md

 # Coding resources
 Here are a few coding resources and guidance to kickstart your coding journey!

-# Coding websites to learn / test skills:
+# Coding websites to learn / test your skills:

 <li><a href="https://www.w3schools.com/">W3Schools</a></li>
 <li><a href="https://www.freecodecamp.org/">Free Code Camp</a></li>